Welcome to biarritz Travel Guide!

 Today, if you visit the city, you will find a city centre concentrated around the previous villa Eugénie, beautiful old private mansions and the Grande Plage, and several beaches and coves to the north and south, stretching from the lighthouse to the Côte des Basques.
 There is a wide choice of accommodations for all budgets such as the fabulous Hotel du Palais or Windsor Grande Plage and plenty of places to relax, have fun and enjoy the beach.

-What are the top attractions to visit in Biarritz?
+Chapter 1: What to do in Biarritz?

 The city has many places to visit, from beaches to churches, a superb Asian museum and more.
 Discover some of them below.